Video Game Review: The Station

-In The Station you’ll jump far into the future where an inhabited planet has been discovered.
+In The Station, you’ll jump far into the future when an inhabited planet has been discovered.
 After some debate the government dispatches the Espial, a technologically advanced space station that can observe and study the planet’s population from orbit without being detected thanks to its cloaking technology.

-Things go awry shortly after a report is sent stating that the inhabitants are both violent and intelligent, however, with communications and cloaking going down.
-Fearing what might’ve befallen the three-person crew the government dispatches a reconnaissance specialist (that’s you) to ascertain what happened.
+However, things go awry shortly after a report is sent stating that the inhabitants are both violent and intelligent, with communications and cloaking going down.
+Fearing what might’ve befallen the three-person crew, the government dispatches a reconnaissance specialist (that’s you) to ascertain what happened.

 Once you’ve arrived you’ll set about exploring the Espial with straightforward objectives like restoring power and locating the missing crew members.
 You’ll fill in a lot of the blanks as you go about other things as well, finding audio logs and notes that flesh out the events leading up to the crisis along with the personal relationships/feelings among the crew.

 While the writing is decent, the voice work is pretty bad, getting exposed even in the short audio files.
 Thankfully the music and sound effects fare better in creating a sometimes lonely, sometimes foreboding atmosphere.
 The graphics are decent, adding the detail work that gives the station a lived in sort of feel, but the overall presentation is middling.